 If this is not the case then I will do an internal examination to assess your suitability for induction of labour.
 Labour induction increases the risk of uterine rupture (‘increased risk of rupture’ circumstance 11).
-Induction will only be considered if your cervix is ‘favourable’ for induction and it will be an ‘easy’ induction.
-Otherwise I will advise you it is safer for you to have an elective Caesarean section.
+The induction will only be considered if your cervix is ‘favourable’ for induction and it will be an ‘easy’ induction.
+Otherwise, I will advise you it is safer for you to have an elective Caesarean section.

 Assessment of progress in labour and management of failure to progress.
 Attempting a VBAC labour mandates vigilant assessment of progress in labour with vaginal examinations at least four hourly in the active phase of labour and more frequently as full dilatation approaches.
 The cervix should dilate at least at 1cm per hour in the active phase of labour and second stage should not exceed an hour in duration, unless birth is imminent.